Yule Island: History

-Yule Island was probably named after Charles Bampfield Yule, a Royal Navy officer who surveyed the area from 1842–1845.
+Yule Island was probably named after Charles Bampfield Yule, a Royal Navy officer who surveyed the area from 1842 to 1845.
 It was one of the first areas in Central Province to have contact with Europeans.
 The Catholic Missionaries of the Sacred Heart began a mission in 1885.
-The mission was successfully led from 1900 to 1945 by Bishop Henry Verius.
+The mission was successfully led from 1900 to 1908 by Bishop Henry Verius and from then until 1945 by Alain de Boismenu.

 With the European missionaries came catechists from the Philippines, some of which married into the local population.
 Today, many inhabitants of Yule Island have distinct European and Filipino features.

 The visit of Australian poet James McAuley to the mission at Yule Island in 1949 made a profound spiritual impression on him and contributed to his conversion to Catholicism.

 Fauna

 Yule Island is surrounded by coral reefs.

 Several spider species are endemic to this island, including: